maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/6 - Building the vSphere Nodes.md

 <details>
 <summary><h2>6.2 - vSphere: Building the DETECT Node</h2></summary>

-In this section, we will build the heart of this SOC solution, the Elastic SIEM node.
-In line with the Proxmox instructions, we will name this node "kali-purple."
-Since all other nodes will be sending data to the Elasticsearch instance that will reside on this system, I chose to build it second, after the firewall.
-If you recall, the firewall (byzantium) is already configured to forward syslog data to this node.
-Once we get this node configured, it should automatically start ingesting the log data from the firewall.

 **To build the virtual machine for the DETECT node, use the steps in [Section 6.1](https://gitlab.com/phybroptyx/vsphere-kali-purple-soc-in-a-box/-/blob/main/_documentation/6%20-%20Building%20the%20vSphere%20Nodes.md#61-vsphere-building-the-protect-node) to create a new VM in vSphere, coupled with the data from [Table 2 (Section 4.4.2)](https://gitlab.com/phybroptyx/vsphere-kali-purple-soc-in-a-box/-/blob/main/_documentation/4%20-%20vSphere%20Configuration.md#442-detect-node-hardware).
 We will be using the Kali Purple 2023.3 ISO for the operating system in this section (Figure 9).
 Your resulting VM should appear as in Figure 10.**